 But while sending follow-up emails is essential, you shouldn’t overwhelm your recipients.
 Tricky balancing act there.
 Here’s one more thing.
 Make sure your emails aren’t too close.
 And once someone responds negatively, discontinue follow-up emails immediately.

-Start Practicing These Tips and Supercharge Your Email Pitches
+Supercharge Your Email Pitches with these Tips!

 Naturally, you want to reach more and more people and sell more and more products or services.
 And that’s a noble goal.
 But how do you ensure that your cold email pitches pack a punch?